The Difference Between On-Page, Off-Page, and Technical SEO

 - Exclude words that don’t add significance to the URL

-- Add relevant keywords
+- Add relevant target keywords

 - Make it easily readable